There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 A number of countries have introduced temporary border controls at the internal borders in Schengen.

-Citizens of some countries outside the EU/EEA have to apply for a visitor's visa.
-You can easily check if this is required for you, and what rules apply to your country with on the webpages of the Ministry of Foreign Affairs.
+Citizens of some countries outside the EU/EEA must have a visitor's visa.
+You can easily check if this is required for you, and what rules apply to your country, on the Ministry of Foreign Affairs website.

-Due to Svalbard being outside the Schengen area, identity control is performed for all guests travelling to and from Svalbard.
+Since Svalbard is outside the Schengen area, identity checks are made of everyone travelling to and from the archipelago.
 This also includes Norwegians.
-All guests, both Norwegian and foreign citizens, must bring their passport or national ID-card.
+All travellers must bring their passport or national ID card.

-Please read more about entry to Svalbard at sysselmannen.no
+Please read more on entry to Svalbard at sysselmannen.no

 Note that The European Health Insurance Card is not valid in Svalbard.
 It is therefore strongly recommended to purchase travel insurance before you go there.